rbisdorff/Digraph3/docSphinx/tutorial.rst

 Compared with the previous quartiles rating result, we notice that the six alternatives rated before into the third quartile class [0.50 - 0.75[, are now divided up: action *a1008* attains the 8th decile class [0.7 - 0.8[, actions *a1006* and *a1005* the 7th decile class [06 - 0.7[, and actions *a1001*, *a1010* and *a1003* only the 6th decile class [0.5 - 0.6[.
 Of the three lowest [0.0 - 0.25[ rated actions (*a1004*, *a1009* and *a1007*), action *a1004* is now rated in the third decile class [0.2 - 0.3[, and *a1009* and *a1007* in the second decile class [0.1 - 0.2[.

-A browser view may again more conveniently illustrate this preciser deciles rating result:
+A browser view may again more conveniently illustrate this preciser deciles rating result.

     >>> nqr1.showHTMLRatingHeatmap(pageTitle='Heat map of the deciles rating',\
     ...                            colorLevels=5,Correlations=True)